 "...Then a wind from the Lord sprang up, and it brought quail from the sea and let them fall beside the camp, about a day's journey on this side and a day's journey on the other side, around the camp, and about two cubits above the ground.
 And the people rose all that day and all night and all the next day, and gathered the quail…While the meat was yet between their teeth, before it was consumed, the anger of the Lord was kindled against the people, and the Lord struck down the people with a very great plague.
 Therefore the name of that place was called Kibroth-Hattaavah, because there they buried the people who had the craving."

 Truly, if we have joined the majority of "God's chosen" still fixated on what WE want, instead of what God provides, even in simple basics like food, we are part of what God identifies as “the rabble”.
 The Hebrew transliteration used here is “asaphsuph" and it is the only place it is used in the entire Bible.
 It's a a word specifically used to identify the unfaithful “rift-raft” whose cravings for the things of this world spread like wildfire through the congregation of God’s chosen people.

 Cravings come in all shapes and sizes, but they always reflect our deceitful hearts.
 Perhaps our inner craving is for success and appreciation in the ministry of our choice.
 Or we set ourselves on lofty pedestals of leadership and dedication, serving our own golden ego.
 Or maybe we want to be a Christian in this world and not "stick out like a sore thumb".
 So we salivate over the prospect of "having our cake and eating it too" and gauge our ministries and worship to the same end.

 This is definitely an idolatry issue, just as it was for God's chosen people of Israel.
-Perhaps during our appointed Memorial Day festivities, we Christians should seriously take note that 3500 years ago, God put a memorial on His calendar to warn us that placing whatever it is we need to fulfill our lives and make us feel good about ourselves, before the provision of God Almighty Himself may cost us our very lives.
+Perhaps during our appointed Memorial Day festivities, we Christians should seriously take note that 3500 years ago, God put a memorial on His calendar to warn us that placing whatever it is we need to fulfill our lives before the provision of God Almighty Himself may cost us our very lives.

 Or will we?
 The choice is ours.